-There are two small, walled-in graveyards in the middle of our farm.
-They seem odd and adrift now among our fields and woods, though in the early part of this century there had been a Protestant church adjoining them.
-It was pulled down for salvage sometime in the forties, and its granite steps are now my parents' doorstone.
-My father sits on one of the pews when he pulls off his work boots.
+The streets running up to Tower Hill rushed with ambulances, police cars, and fire engines.
+The alleyways and his work boots.
 He will be buried among those graves, just up the hill behind a white birch.
 But in those years only the names of the settlers-Richardson, Coburn, Clough-had been chiseled into the stones.
 It wasn't a place for recent immigrants to be buried, so his uncle's family walked behind the coffin to Lawrence and set their child beside all the recent victims in the city.
 The mounds of earth beside the open graves were composed of heavier and stonier soils than any they had cultivated in the arid land they had been born to.
 Impossible to return to that country now, though they said their words in Arabic before turning west out of the gate.